mitogen-hq/mitogen/docs/ansible.rst

 be reloaded via `res_init(3) <https://linux.die.net/man/3/res_init>`_.
 This
-isn't necessary on some Linux distributions carrying glibc patches to automatically check ``/etc/resolv.conf`` periodically, however it is necessary on at least Debian and the BSD derivatives.
+isn't necessary on some Linux distributions carrying glibc patches to automatically check ``/etc/resolv.conf`` periodically, however it is necessary on at least Debian and BSD derivatives.

 ``/etc/environment``